lingxiao/lingxiaoling.me/README.md

 ## Bug list ##

-note: 0, 1, and 2 are connect by the fact that scripts don't run when navigate to page

-0.  when navigate back to home page, links do not work unless refresh home page first , but this only happens sometimes [web: FIXED HACK, changed line 637 of site-bundle.js to f = true] [mobile: STILL BROKEN]
+0. [FIXED] when navigate back to home page, links do not work unless refresh home page first , but this only happens sometimes

-1. Images only load on refresh, [Reason: static-context.js do not reload on navigation]
+1. [FIXED] Images only load on refresh, [Reason: static-context.js do not reload on navigation]

 2. [FIXED] Navigate to home page do not load when clicking from any child pages, prob has something to do w/ the default scroll features